-• CAN-bus BMS control is no longer tied into ESS.
-It now works for other systems as well, including Off-grid and plain backup systems.
-It is not longer necessary to wire allow-to-charge and allow-to-discharge connections to the AUX inputs on a Multi or a Quattro.
+For such batteries, there is no need to wire allow-to-charge and allow-to-discharge connections to the AUX inputs on a Multi or a Quattro.

-- VE.Direct MPPT Solar Chargers are now also controlled with the max charge current, just like Multis and Quattros already were. - When inverting, ie in Island mode, Multis and Quattros will shut down when the max discharge current is zero.
-They will automatically start again as soon as either AC mains returns, or when BMS increases the max discharge current again. - New for Off-grid systems only (for ESS systems this was already happening): setting up charge voltages in VEConfigure is no longer necessary: the Multis, Quattros and also MPPT Solar Chargers will charge with the voltage as received via CAN-bus from the battery.
+When inverting, ie in Island mode, Multis and Quattros will shut down when the max discharge current is zero.
+They will automatically start again as soon as either AC mains returns, or when the BMS increases the max discharge current again.

+All above means that setting up charge voltages or charge profiles in VEConfigure or VictronConnect is not necessary, and will also have no effect.
+The Multis, Quattros and MPPT Solar Chargers will charge with the voltage as received via CAN-bus from the battery.

-4.4 Features for ESS
+4.6 DVCC for systems with the ESS Assistant

-- Fix keep batteries charged. - Change the solar offset from a variable 2V to a fixed 0.4V.
-These values are for 48V systems, divide by 4 for 12V.
-This fixes over voltage warnings and shut-downs as seen on several systems with CAN-bus BMSes.
+- The ESS Keep batteries charged mode works properly.
+It does not without DVCC. - a fixed solar offset of 0.4V is used instead of a variable 2V. (values for 48V systems, divide by 4 for 12V).
 Note that this solar offset is only used by the system when ESS-mode is set to Optimized in combination with the Feed-in excess solar charger power-setting enabled, or when ESS-mode is set to Keep batteries charged. - Add Auto-recharge feature for the ESS Modes Optimized and Optimized (with BatteryLife).
-The system will automatically recharge the battery (from the grid) when the SOC drops 5% or more below the value of 'Minimum SOC' in the ESS menu.
-Recharge stops when it reaches the Minimum SOC. - ESS improved state display: In addition to the charger states (Bulk/Absorption/Float), additional Discharging and Sustain modes were added.
-In addition it also shows reasons for the state it is in: - ∘ #1: SOC is low - #2: BatteryLife is active - #3: BMS disabled charging - #4: BMS disabled discharge - #5: Slow Charge in progress (part of BatteryLife, see above) - #6: User configured a charge limit of zero. - #7: User configured a discharge limit of zero.
+The system will automatically recharge the battery (from the grid) when the

+SOC drops 5% or more below the value of 'Minimum SOC' in the ESS menu.
+Recharge stops when it reaches the Minimum SOC.

+- ESS improved state display: In addition to the charger states (Bulk/Absorption/Float), additional Discharging and Sustain modes were added.
+In addition it also shows reasons for the state it is in: - ∘ #1: SOC is low - ∘ #2: BatteryLife is active - #3: BMS disabled charging - #4: BMS disabled discharge - #5: Slow Charge in progress (part of BatteryLife, see above) - #6: User configured a charge limit of zero. - #7: User configured a discharge limit of zero.